cedricquitor/ml-ai-notebook/README.md

 It asks the question of "What do they have in common?"

 Data Science is running experiments on the set of data with the hopes of finding actionable insights within.

+# Machine Learning and Data Science Framework
+This framework will help you on how to think in solving problems.
+I used Daniel Bourke's [A 6 Step Field Guide for Building Machine Learning Projects](https://www.mrdbourke.com/a-6-step-field-guide-for-building-machine-learning-projects/) as a reference.

+3 parts of Machine Learning:
+## 1. Data Collection
+### 1. Problem Definition
+In this part, we should ask "What problem are we trying to solve?", "Is it a Supervised or Unsupervised learning problem?, and "Is it a Classification or Regression problem?"

+### 2. Data
+Data is a requirement for any machine learning project.

+We should examine and ask "What kind of data do we have?", "Is it a Structure or Unstructured data?"

+### 3. Evaluation
+"What defines success for us?"

+In Evaluation, we define what success for the project means.
+It may come in the form of a percentage of machine learning model accuracy.

+### 4. Features
+"What do we already know about the data?"

+### 5. Modelling
+"Based on our problem and data, what model should we use?"

+### 6. Experiments

+## 2. Data Modelling
+## 3. Deployment

 # Programming
 ## Basics of Python